willaguiar/DSW-collaborative-project/manuscript_outline.md

 - **Discussion and summary**:

     * We found that freshwater/salt fluxes are more efficient in increasing the  surface density when models have thinner surface ocean cells.
 Thus DSW formation can benefit from a refined vertical resolution at surface.
     * Density signal in single-column experiments is smaller than in Ocean-sea ice models.
-Likely due to missing sea ice feedback ( can we show it somehow, or find a reference for it?)
+Likely due to missing sea ice feedback ( can we show that somehow, or find a reference for it?)